exceptionless/Website/content/docs/api/posting-events.md

 * [Logs](#posting-logs)
 * [Errors](#posting-events)

 We'll explore how to send through events for each category.
+First, it's important to remind you that you should not being user-scoped tokens for these API endpoints.
+If you have not yet generated a project token, [do so through the UI](../project-settings.md) or [follow the guide here to do so programmatically here](./project-tokens.md).

 ### Posting Messages